Therapy Billing

 The table below lists parameters provided on the Centers for Medicare and Medicaid Services (CMS) website.

-1 unit | 8-22 minutes |
+1 Unit | 8-22 minutes |

 2 units | 23-37 minutes |